micmejia/bible-dump/NKJV/Isaiah/Isa 51.md

 But I _am_ the Lord your God, Who divided the sea whose waves roared-- The Lord of hosts _is_ His name.

 ###### 16
-And I have put My words in your mouth; I have covered you with the shadow of My hand, That I may [^c]plant the heavens, Lay the foundations of the earth, And say to Zion, 'You _are_ My people.' " ## God's Fury Removed
+And I have put My words in your mouth; I have covered you with the shadow of My hand, That I may plant the heavens, Lay the foundations of the earth, And say to Zion, 'You _are_ My people.' " ## God's Fury Removed

 ###### 17
 Awake, awake!
 Stand up, O Jerusalem, You who have drunk at the hand of the Lord The cup of His fury; You have drunk the dregs of the cup of trembling, _And_ drained _it_ out.